 Dramatic swings in climate are pushed by fluctuations in Earth’s orbit and tilt that change when in the cycle of the seasons the planet receives more or less sunlight.
 The total amount of sunlight reaching the Earth remains constant, but winter and summer become more or less extreme.
 Each of three orbital cycles has a specific period, like a pendulum.
 Together they either reinforce or

 dampen one another, resulting in complex pushes and pulls on climate systems.
-These small variations in seasonal sunlight affect terrestrial phenomena, which amplify climate shifts over their own timescales.
+These small variations in seasonal sunlight affect terrestrial phenomena, which amplify climate shifts.
 Temperature, carbon dioxide concentration, and sea level change in synchrony.

 Warming occurs faster than cooling, accelerating when ice melts to expose darker earth or sea, which absorbs more sunlight.
 Heat builds even more when tundra melts, releasing carbon dioxide and methane that add to the greenhouse effect.
 Changes in sea level lag behind temperatures, but seas can also rise quickly, leaving beaches behind until the waters stabilize at a new coastline, in some places many miles inland.